HIllya51/LunaTranslator/docs/en/alltoolbuttons.md

 1. #### <i class="fa fa-download"></i> <i class="fa fa-icon fa-rotate-right"></i> Simulate Key Press Enter
     As above, it is used to send a simulated key press to the game window.
 It has some effect when using streaming/tablet.
 1. #### <i class="fa fa-list-ul"></i> <i class="fa fa-icon fa-rotate-right"></i> Memo
     Open the memo window for the game you are currently playing.
-Each game has a separate memo file.

-    It can be used to temporarily write some notes, or copy the strategy into it to read and delete as you play, which is very convenient.
-It saves the trouble of opening a web page/separately opening a txt file, very practical.
+    When you click the left button, the memo for the current game is opened.
+When you click the right button, the global memo is opened.
 1. #### <i class="fab fa-windows"></i> <i class="btnstatus2 fab fa-windows"></i> Bind Window (Some software does not support) (Click to cancel)
     **This button is very important, many features depend on this button to be set first before they can be used**